Coronavirus Resource Guide

 - Hang this sign in your public/employee bathroom: Handwashing Steps

-- Read this Cleaning and Sanitation Guide for Food Retail and Manufacturing
+- Read this Cleaning and Sanitation Guide for Food Retail

 - If needed, we have compiled a list of Commercial Cleaning Services in Vermont, VRGA is not promoting these companies, we are just compiling the information as it comes in for your benefit.